 Many independent schools offer unique leadership programs at various times throughout the year.
 These programs can last anywhere from 24 hours to a few weeks, and are offered to current students and the greater community.
 With new students and families on campus, schools like Miss Porter’s School, in Farmington, Conn., take the opportunity to promote upcoming open houses and other events that may appeal to new visitors.
 Summer camps are another way to create awareness and attract prospective students to campus at a time when schools otherwise wouldn’t be active.

 - Offer a Convenient Open House

-According to an Enrollment Management survey of nearly 50,000 parents, virtually all parents visit most of the schools they consider, and most parents also attend at least one open house.
+According to an Enrollment Management survey of more than 2 ,700 parents, virtually all parents visit most of the schools they consider, and most parents also attend at least one open house.
 How can you make your open house stand out?
 The United Worlds College, Southeast Asia, located in Singapore, wanted to make open houses convenient for prospective families.
 They did so by creating five different ways to visit campus, making the visit convenient not just for the school, but also for families.
 The school offers casual drop-in visits with open tours (certain days of the week), that don’t require pre-registration.
 Individual tours and visits to open houses provide opportunities for families to choose how they want to learn about the school in a comfortable environment.